 PACK: Sun protection, swimwear, insect repellent and a spare tyre

-You’re staying further up the road tonight at Mount Magnet, a classic outback town with a laidback lure.
+You last leg of today’s journey takes you to Mount Magnet, a classic outback town with a laidback lure.
 Beyond the Art Deco facades of the main drag, you’ll find fabulous old pubs like the Commercial Club Hotel Motel, which is hiding a cute little beer garden out back.
 Strewn with roped lights and edged by well-tended plants, it’s a peaceful spot to enjoy a thick steak or giant chicken Parma.
-Stay for a game of pool (the two well-lit tables are good excuse to bond with friendly locals) or take the two-block stroll back to your accommodation at Mount Magnet Caravan Park or Miners Rest Units, being sure to look up and admire the stars.
+Stay for a game of pool (the two well-lit tables are good excuse to bond with friendly locals) or take the two-block stroll back to your accommodation at Mount Magnet Caravan Park, being sure to look up and admire the stars.
 If you wish to wake up early for sunrise tomorrow, hit the hay early.

-Take your time over breakfast before hitting the road for Cue – today is an easy driving day, with plenty of stops along the way.
-Your first is just nine clicks out of town, at The Granites – a striking set of rocky outcrops reaching 15 metres high, and a site of great cultural significance to the Badimia people.
+Enjoy a hearty breakfast and grab a takeaway coffee, it’s time to hit the road.
+Today’s an easy driving day, so you can explore along the way, stopping lots and enjoying a hike, photo opportunity or picnic.
+Your first stop is just outside of Mount Magnet, The Granites – a striking set of rocky outcrops reaching 15 metres high, and a site of great cultural significance to the Badimia people.
 Especially beautiful at sunrise, when you’re most likely to spot a shy kangaroo amongst the boulders, The Granites are home to rock art – both carvings and paintings – dating back some nine thousand years.
 There are also some lovely rock formations to admire – keep an eye out for the ‘peephole’ through a section of rock, which looks out to the landscape – it’s almost perfectly circular.

 At one stage in the early 1890s, there were more people in Cue than in Perth, as the population swelled with those hoping their fortune was hidden in the surrounding landscape.
 Today, despite being a decidedly quieter place, the town and its buildings retain a lovely sense of grandeur, which is immediately obvious from the facades of the main street.
 This is where you’re staying tonight, so drop in and leave your bags with reception at Queen Of The Murchison.
 Built in the 1930s as a public bar, the hotel was shut down in the 1950s for an incredible forty years before current owners Daryl and Joyce Penny resurrected it to blazing glory.
 High ceilings, decorative wooden architraves and classic Art Deco curves make this the area’s ultimate bed and breakfast – especially when you add in free WiFi and the café’s espresso machine.